Accessibility statement for great.gov.uk

 DIT regularly tests its online services to ensure they meet accessibility requirements.
 Our internal development teams test constantly and we had the whole website tested by external audit agencies.
 We want our whole website to comply with Web Content Accessibility Guidelines (WCAG) 2.1 AA as a minimum.

-We want all businesses to be able to use this website.
+We want all businesses and individuals to be able to use this website.
 This means you should be able to:

 - zoom up to 500% without the text spilling off the screen